M.A./Ph.D. in English

 Students in the Ph.D. program can currently specialize in a wide range of areas, and our doctoral students are encouraged to customize their courses of study according to their individual interests and areas of expertise.
 Ph.D. students select their classes with guidance from the Director of Graduate Studies and develop their candidacy-exam reading lists, dissertation topics, and research agendas with guidance from the department's graduate faculty.

 In addition to being rigorous in terms of the level of research and scholarship they require, our M.A. and Ph.D. programs likewise emphasize professionalization.
 To prepare students for entering the academic job market, we offer workshops and graduate courses that guide students with regard to presenting conference papers, publishing articles, writing application materials, and interviewing.
-To prepare students for entering the nonacademic job market, last year we had a faculty member and several alumni involved in the university's Humanities@Work series: two panel events (one in the fall, one in the spring) focusing upon careers within the non-profit sector and higher education.
+To prepare students for entering the nonacademic job market, each year we offer at least one speaker panel event focusing upon careers in local industry, the non-profit sector, university administration, publishing, and other areas.
 Further, the department offers a graduate course in alternative-academic options--careers outside of the conventional path of researching and teaching.
 We also regularly offer internships and other types of work opportunities in areas such as grant writing, editing, and nonacademic publishing.
 The job placement information for our alumni attests to just how successful our graduates have been at securing the careers that they want.

 If you are interested in applying to the M.A. or Ph.D.
 Program in English at the University of Arkansas, I invite you to peruse the rest of our web pages and, if you have questions about either program, to contact me directly at firstname.lastname@example.org.